kgryte/package-json/README.md

 	kgryte/package-json
 	```

-*	In asynchronous mode, the module checks for package name [availability](https://github.com/sindresorhus/npm-name) on NPM.
+*	In asynchronous mode, the module checks for NPM package name [availability](https://github.com/sindresorhus/npm-name).
 If an internet connection is __not__ available, the module assumes that the package name __is__ available in order to allow offline use.

 ## Examples